SuperOfficeDocs/superoffice-docs/docs/ns-web-services/rest.md

 ## Introduction

-Representational State Transfer (REST) it is an architectural pattern penned by Roy Fielding for creating an HTTP-based APIs.
+Representational State Transfer (REST) is an architectural pattern penned by Roy Fielding for creating an HTTP-based APIs.
 There are no shortage of articles online that discuss what REST is, how it's been interpreted and how it's been implemented on various platforms, and therefore will not be discussed here.
-This article will focus primarily how to use consume SuperOffice REST resources, set required authentication headers, and describe how a request URL, body and response body should appear and behave.
+This article will focus primarily on how to use consume SuperOffice REST resources, set required authentication headers, and describe how a request URL, body, and response body should appear and behave.

 ## Configuration